AyoAlfonso/cubeacademy/README.md

 5. Run `php artisan migrate`
 6. Run `php artisan db:seed` to seed the database with 20 users and their posts and over 300 comments
 7. Run `php artisan serve` to start the development server at `http://127.0.0.1:8000/api` e.g for all the posts `http://127.0.0.1:8000/api/posts`
-8. To Run `php artisan app:publish-scheduled` to run the scheduled jobs that every minute directly.
+8. To Run `php artisan schedule:work` to run the scheduled jobs that every minute directly.
 Check the `app/Console/Commands/PublishScheduledPosts.php` file for how it works
 9. Run `php artisan l5-swagger:generate` to generate the swagger documentation at `public/swagger.json` and 127.0.0.1:8000/api/documentation

 ## Architecture